-In theory, cache lockdown prevents other data and instructions from taking the place of critical code.
+In theory, cache lockdown or isolation, prevents other data and instructions from taking the place of critical code and data.
 TLB lockdown, on the other hand, prevents TLB misses on those same areas.
 When asked about those features, and if they can help improve interrupt latency in a customer’s application, it’s often hard to put numbers to back the discussion.
 Worst case interrupt latency is very application specific and consequently, the effect of cache lockdown depends a lot on the application layout and memory access patterns.

 However, in this article, I’ll attempt to demonstrate how it works and what can be achieved using a synthetic workload.

 Testing interrupt latency

 The test is relatively simple and consists of performing a random number of (random) data and instruction accesses and then triggering an interrupt.
 Measuring the time between the trigger and the interrupts gives a distribution of interrupt latency.
 This method of measuring interrupt latency is explained in details in another article.
 Everything is done with a minimal bare metal environment to minimize the effect of code and data outside of our interests.
 The results would be very similar with an efficient RTOS.

 This is the result of 2 million iterations without any lockdown.

 The distribution is relatively wide and bell shaped, which isn’t surprising considering the random nature of the input.
 The overall response time is rather good, an average of 876 cycles and the fastest response time at 154 cycles.
 Most importantly, however, is the worst case, which is far to the right at 1778 cycles and very infrequent, happening once in 2 million iterations.
 It’s this worst case that we are trying to improve.